The stream: component provides access to the

 Camel 2.10.0: (2.9.3 and 2.8.6) Number of messages to process before closing stream on Producer side.
 Never close stream by default (only when Producer is stopped).
 If more messages are sent, the stream is reopened for another

 Camel 2.11.0: This option is used in combination with Splitter and streaming to the same file.
 The idea is to keep the stream open and only close when the Splitter is done, to improve performance.
-Mind this requires that you only stream to the same file, and not 2 or more files.
+Mind this requires that you only stream to the same file, and not 2 or more files, and that the last split message that carries the information that its the last, is routed to the stream endpoint so it gets the signal to close.

 The stream: component supports either